ocramz/ocramz.github.io/_posts/2021-07-18-ad-delcont.markdown

 I will first "read aloud" the reference Scala implementation from the original paper [1] and then present a Haskell library I've written that implements its ideas, [ad-delcont](https://hackage.haskell.org/package/ad-delcont).

+Along the way I'll also show a worked example that helped me understand how delimited continuations work.

 In a [previous post](http://ocramz.github.io/automatic-differentiation/machine-learning/2021/07/18/ad.html) I illustrated the fundamentals of automatic differentiation, as implemented in most imperative programming languages.
 It turns out, a computational tape is not the only available option for inverting control flow, in sufficiently advanced programming languages.
 Read on !